You need personal trainer software. You do not need a $100/month bill just to coach your first real clients.

 Platforms With Free Trials Only (No Permanent Free Tier)

-These platforms are often listed in “free coaching software” articles, but they offer time-limited trials, not permanent free plans.
+These platforms are often listed in “free coaching software” articles, but they offer time-limited trials, not no-subscription plans.
 Once the trial ends, you pay or lose access.

 For what these platforms actually cost once you’re paying, including add-ons and per-client fees, see our full pricing breakdown.